 The contents of the Trustees Report and Annual Accounts was received and noted.
 The Treasurer was requested to lodge them with OSCR.
 Mr Allan Hunter was thanked for auditing the Trustees’ Annual Report.

-4. Amendment to the Constiution
+4. Amendment to the Constitution

 A proposal to amend the constitution to include the officers role of Vice Chair in the Constitution was discussed.
-It was noted that the required 21 day notice regarding the amendement to the constitutuion had been given on the blog.
-It was however noted that some people had not been aware that changes would be proposed in the AGM.
+It was noted that no notice regarding the amendement to the constitutuion had been given on the blog and that some people had not been aware that changes would be proposed in the AGM.

 The Chair sought advice from those present if the AGM could amend the constitution to include the officers post of Vice-Chair.
-As there were not the required 25 people present to make amendment to the constitution no such cange could be made.
-However, it was agreed that the amendment would be passed and the decision homologated at the next quorate AGM in 2015.
+As the meeting was inquorate, no such change could be made.
+However, there were no objections to the proposal in principle and nothing to stop us appointing a vice chair meantime although this would not become a formal post until the constitution could be amended at a quorate meeting.

 5. Election of Office Bearers